 There are many memorable holes on the Old course and the par threes are especially strong, but one in particular is simply terrific...the 13th.
 Measuring 208 yards with a depression between tee and green and a spinney waiting to catch anything hit left of the target line.
 It’s a great hole, but make sure to drink in the view across historic Cambridge before moving on to the 14th tee.

 At 6,398 yards from the back tees, the Old course is not about length it’s about accuracy and finding the right part of the tricky, sloping greens.
 Each year the Lagonda Trophy is contested on the Old course and this blue ribbon amateur event attracts some of the world’s best amateurs.
 The R&A named Gog Magog as a new addition to the list of clubs to host Open Championship Regional Qualifying (2007-2011).
-But it’s not the Old course that was selected, it’s the new Wandlebury course, which opened for play in 1997.
+But it’s not the Old course that was selected, it’s the much younger Wandlebury course, which opened for play in 1999.

 As you drive up the M11 looking at flat fields to left and right it’s a great surprise to arrive and look straight UP the first and second fairways.
 I love the challenge of clubbing for an elevation change and it was something that got thoroughly tested through the round.
 The ability to work the ball either way off the tee is a huge advantage as well.
 Whether to hold the side slopes or skirt bunkers the shape must be regularly changed.
 Greens start simple but with pronounced slopes and get more subtle as the course rolls on .